 -Then fix for at least 6 minutes (I use the Ilford stuff)

-My best and or favourite results so far have been using Kentmere 400.
-But I do use old expired colour films as well.
+My best and or favourite results so far have been using Kentmere 400, also useable for darkroom printing I also do use old expired colour films as well and the negs from these are pretty dense and hard to darkroom print with but are fine to scan.